 Lots of options for Lactose?
 What do I try first?

-Our Lactose range does have a few more options compared to our other food intolerance ranges.
+Our Lactose range has been refined down, but does have a few more options compared to our other food intolerance ranges.
 Here is a helpful summary below but more detail of course can be found on the product page for each

 Disolact Forte 20,000 FCC